ImEmmdie/homelab/my homelab.md

 I've been a "data hoarder" for a long time and been into self-hosting for years and i've been playing around with it and learning too.
 I've been using my "old" computer at first to make my first servers etc, Now i'm trying to make it the most practical, efficient and "most stable" i can while still having fun messing around with different stuff.

+Won't get too crazy with powerfull machine or most importantly power hungry ones because electricy is expensive and my main focus is having something powerfull enough for my needs and future needs while still having a minimum/low power consuption overall because the main server and nas run 24/7 if i were to add stuff would follow my idea of using the minimum power draw posible.

 # next step to improve

-I'm improving everything step by step when i can my next steps would be
+I'm improving everything step by step when i can my next improvements would be :

+* Changing my current ISP plan currently have 2GB down and 1GB up but can have for same price or even little less a 8GBdown/1GBup won't do it just yet because i'm waiting to see if i can find a plan with a higher then 1GB upload speed

+* Not Using my ISP provider router even tho it is a quite good one i wanna have more control and having one where i can set things myself would be nice but this will most probably happen when i don't live with my family members because i don't wanna be called each time internet is down and i have to manual find the issue or go to the house ;)

--getting a UPS for power loss (just to protect the hardware because where i live i'm not proned to them often or at all unless theirs a weather issue but warned about beforehand)
+* getting a UPS for power loss (just to protect the hardware and data loss because where i live i'm not proned to them often or at all unless theirs a weather issue but warned about beforehand)

+* Probably will be done soon but add 2 M.2 SSD's for the UGREEN NAS i don't know yet how to set them up either create a full NVME SSD storage pool for fast file transfer or use 1 SSD for HDD caching and 1 SSD for some fast storage pool without backup or maybe used to run some DOCKER APP or VM off the NAS

--getting a 2.5GB/10GB switch so that my NAS is able to benefit from it
+* Upgrading to a 2.5GB/10GB switch so that my NAS is able to benefit from it.

--Maybe in the not near future get a second server for PLEX only where i could use Transcoding if i need to because for now i don't need it but as it grow bigger with more user i might need it later
+* Maybe in the not near future get a second server for PLEX only where i could use Transcoding if i need to because for now i don't need it but as it grow bigger with more user i might need it later.

--Modeling a custom rack that could be 3D printed
+* Modeling a custom rack that could be 3D printed.

--Getting a 3D printer And/Or buying a 3D printed custom rack
+* Getting a 3D printer for various project i have and mostly make stuff to tidy up my homelab and make it more "compact" and clean looking but also some other personal project i've had for some time now.

 # First my homelab